mvolkmann/blog/src/swift/Macros.md

 the error message will appear in Xcode next to the offending line just like other compiler generated errors.

 To run the tests, select Product ...
-Test or press cmd-u
+Test or press cmd-u.

 ## Examples